mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 `rm -rf` will remove a directory.

 So, you can type `rm –f *` to delete all files within a directory, or type `rm –f myfile*` to delete all files that start with the word `myfile`.
-But remember to be careful with the rm command.
+But be careful with the `rm` command.
 Keep in mind that you cannot salvage files easily if you accidentally delete them!

 One important command-line option is `-r`.
 This stands for *recursive* and tells BASH that you want to compy a directory and its contents (as well as any directories within this directory).
 Only a handful of BASH commands default to recursive copying. `rm` command needs `-R` option if there are some files inside the folder to be removed.
 Similar case is valid for `cp`.
 However, `mv` command does not need such an option.